quanqinle/quanqinle.github.io/source/resume/en.md

 ## 2009.02 ~ 2012.04， <a href="https://www.hundsun.com/en">Hundsun Technologies Inc.</a> /  Fund and Institutional Financial Management Department

 Hundsun is a top financial IT service provider in China.
-The Open-end Funds Sales System I worked for is for fund trading online or over-the-counter, fund liquidation, etc. It is a system of C/S and B/S architecture.
+The Open-end Funds Sales System I worked for is for fund trading online or over-the-counter, fund liquidation, etc. It is of C/S and B/S architecture.

-Our team produces an application software platform for the collection and sale business of fund management companies, including fund TA system, direct-selling system of fund, online fund trading system, fund liquidation system, real-time fund TA system and fund order management system.
+- Manual testing involved account management, fund trading, fund clearing, etc. Checked fields of Oracle table, validated socket API.

-- Manual testing involved account management, fund trading, fund clearing, etc. Check fields of Oracle table, validate socket API.
-In the last year, wrote test plans and reports, summarized the problems encountered in the work process, and communicated with the development team.
+- Wrote test plans and reports, summarized the problems encountered in the work process, and communicated with the development team.
 - Automated testing involved UI testing for Windows Desktop client using Winrunner, socket API testing using Self-developed tool.

-(Linux, Oracle, PL/SQL, tuxedo, Delphi, C, WebSphere, Bash, WinRunner, QC)
+(Linux, Oracle, PL/SQL, Tuxedo, Delphi, C, WebSphere, Bash, WinRunner, QC)

 # <div style="text-align:center">Skills Summary</div><hr>